Carrickfergus (UK Parliament constituency)

 Carrickfergus was a United Kingdom Parliament constituency in Ireland represented from 1801 to 1885 by one MP.

 History and boundaries

 This constituency was the parliamentary borough of Carrickfergus which was a county corporate in County Antrim.
+Prior to 1801, Carrickfergus was a two-seat borough constituency in the Irish House of Commons.
+Under the Acts of Union 1800, which united the Kingdom of Ireland with the Kingdom of Great Britain to form the United Kingdom of Great Britain and Ireland, it was one of 33 boroughs to retain representation, but was reduced to one MP.
+Its first MP in 1801 was chosen by lot.
+The boundary commissioners indicated in their report of January 1832 that they were not authorised to propose a curtailment in the boundaries.
+It was defined by the Parliamentary Boundaries (Ireland) Act 1832 as: "The County of the Town of Carrickfergus".

 It was disenfranchised under the Redistribution of Seats Act 1885, which took effect at the 1885 general election.
 The county of the town of Carrickfergus became part of the county division of East Antrim.